-After the end of the 2018 fiscal year, the compensation committee and the CEO discussed our business performance, his performance and his evaluation of the level of achievement of the individual objectives set forth in the bonus scorecards of the other named executive officers and certain other members of senior management.
+After the end of the 2021 fiscal year, the compensation committee and the CEO discussed our business performance, his performance and his evaluation of the level of achievement of the individual objectives set forth in the bonus scorecards of the other named executive officers.
 The CEO also provided recommendations on adjustments to the base salaries and target bonuses of the other named executive officers as well as grants of long-term incentive awards.
 The compensation committee took into consideration the CEO's recommendations but made the final decisions on compensation as it deemed appropriate.
-The compensation committee, without the CEO present, determined the CEO's 2018 compensation.
+The compensation committee, without the CEO present, determined the CEO's 2021 compensation.